COVID-19 Response: Return to Play Guidelines, FAQ & Resource Links

 - You are legally required to isolate for 14 days and monitor for symptoms if you are a close contact of a person who tested positive for COVID-19 (has close physical contact without appropriate use of personal protective equipment, or comes into direct contact with infectious body fluids)

-- If you become sick with cough, fever, shortness of breath, runny nose or sore throat during this time, you must isolate for an additional 10 days from the beginning of symptoms or until you are feeling well, whichever takes longer.
+- If you become sick with cough, fever, shortness of breath, or lose taste & smell during this time, you must isolate for an additional 10 days from the beginning of symptoms or until you are feeling well, whichever takes longer.